antick/antick/README.md

 - Shape my ideas/thoughts and build great stuff 🎨
 - Contribute to the open source ecosystem 🎉
-- Get my side project up and running with Nest and Quasar framework 🏆
+- Get my side project up and running 🏆
-- Learn React Native ⚛
+- Learn Swift and build iOS and MacOS apps ⚛
-- Get my hands on Deno and Bun. 🎯
+- Get my hands on Rust 🎯
 - Write consistently on my blogs 📝

 ### 👇🏼 Reach out to me